-Get your veggies and make your veggie noodles.
-Click HERE if wanting to buy the one I use (and search GEFU) or you could also use a peeler to peel strips off your veggies to make them like a wide flat noodle.
+Get your veggies and make your veggie noodles with a spiraliser or if you don't have one, you can also use a peeler to peel strips off your veggies to make them like a wide flat noodle.

 Then use the same frypan you cooked the garlic in to cook chicken, bacon and onion.

 Dice all these up and add to pan at the same in some coconut oil.
 Cook until onion is transparent, bacon is crispy and the chicken is bouncy!

 Toss your noodles in on the top and just stir together and lightly cook, this won't take long (around 5 minutes)